-To learn more about UNH policies and procedures for reporting IPV complaints against UNH Students, see the UNH Student Rights, Rules, and Responsibilities.
-For more information on reporting IPV complaints against UNH Faculty/Staff/Employees, see The UNH Discrimination and Discriminatory Harassment Policy.
-If you have additional questions around reporting requirements please contact UNH's Title IX Coordinator.
+To learn more about UNH policies and procedures for reporting sexual violence complaints against UNH Students, see the UNH Student Rights, Rules, and Responsibilities.
+For more information on reporting sexual violence complaints against UNH Faculty/Staff/Employees The UNH Discrimination and Discriminatory Harassment Policy.
+For more information about sexual violence reporting, and what happens after a report is made contact the UNH Title IX Coordinator at UNH.CivilRights@unh.edu or at (603) 862-2930/ TTY Users 7-1-1